aldebaran/qibuild/doc/source/beginner/qibuild/other/ros.rst

 Using qiBuild with the ROS build ecosystem
 ------------------------------------------

-Patching qiBuild/ROS to be able to **compile** other projects is probably doable, but maybe not that useful: if probably just want to use one build systme at a time.
+Patching qiBuild/ROS to be able to **compile** other projects is probably doable, but maybe not that useful: a user probably just want to use one build systme at a time.

 On the other hand, if you compile ROS packages in their own workspace and source the setup.sh, all environment variables are set to enable using ROS packages from